clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/unnamed.webp"/>
         <h3 class="team-member-name">Darren Fung</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">Hi everyone, I'm Fung Nok Yin Darren, a year 2 BSc(QFin) student.
-I am currently working for the web development group as a junior portfolio manager.
-I am passionate about the stock market and technical analysis.
-I hope to learn more about these techniques and analyse stocks for myself.
-Thank you!</p>
+        <p class="team-member-description">Fung Nok Yin Darren is a second-year BSc(QFin) student.
+Presently, he holds the position of Junior Portfolio Manager within the Web Development Group.
+His fervor lies in the intricate workings of the stock market and the art of technical analysis.
+He aspires to deepen his understanding of these techniques and independently analyze stocks.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">
         <img class="team-member-pfp" src="/img/team-members-pic/unnamed.webp"/>
         <h3 class="team-member-name">Justin Huang</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">Hello everyone, my name is Justin.
-I'm now a year-3 student majoring in Quantitative Finance.</p>
+        <p class="team-member-description">Justin H. is a penultimate undergraduate in Quantitative Finance.
+He is passionate about closely following market trends, participating in different projects, and gaining exposure to various asset classes and finance practitioners.
+He has shouldered different responsibilities across front desks and middle offices at well-known Chinese investment banks.
+Being detail-oriented, flexible, and open, Justin wishes to be an active part of the Centre for Investment Management, where he hopes to accumulate a well-rounded set of technical skills, market sense, and experience in all kinds of industry practices.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">